 Being the summer season, these salmon sandwiches would also be such a delicious addition to your picnic basket, especially when paired with a salad, pickle or potato chips.

 Every year, hubby, Riley and I make a trip out to Cape Spear and pack a lunch while enjoying the beautiful view.
 It’s always something we look forward to each summer.
-What’s something you enjoying doing in the summer months?
+What’s something you enjoy doing in the summer months?

 How to Make Salmon Salad Sandwich

 Full details on how to make this toasted salmon sandwich are in the recipe card below, but here are the basics:

 - Drain your canned salmon well and place into a bowl to break up.

 - Add the remaining salmon salad ingredients.

 - Give everything a nice little mix.

 - Toast some buns and spread with mayo and Dijon mustard.